Belhoussine/Boid/README.md

 # Boid

-> **This is a Neuroevolution [simulation](https://boid.belhoussine.com) that combines both Neural Networks and Genetic Algorithms to play the game *Flappy Bird***.
+> **-This is a Neuroevolution [simulation](https://boid.belhoussine.com) that combines both Neural Networks and Genetic Algorithms to play the game *Flappy Bird***.
-**It takes about 20 generations for the boid to become good at the game, and about 50 to master it.**
+**-It takes about 20 generations for the boid to become good at the game, and about 50 to master it.**
-**The simulation speed can be adjusted using the slider at the bottom left of the page.**
+**-The simulation speed can be adjusted using the slider at the bottom left of the page.**
-**Well performing boids can be saved and loaded into the game.**
+**-Well performing boids can be saved and loaded into the game.**
 > Link: [Boid](https://boid.belhoussine.com)
 ---------------